fillefrans/pi/README.md

 * PhoneGap for app installation and HW access

 ###Rules for front-end developers:

 ####General
-* No modernizr, we are requiring HTML5
+* No modernizr, we are requiring HTML5 already
 * No jQuery or plugins, pretty please
-* You can obviously write your own plugins any old way you want, as long as you don't touch the top namespace.
+* Write your own plugins
 * If you really must have the $, use jqMobi
 * No Google Maps.
 Use [Leaflet](http://leafletjs.com/) instead.
 * Vector graphics are preferred for almost everything.
-* GreenSock timelines are preferred over .animate()
+* Use GreenSock for animations.
+If you don't know it already, you should [learn it](https://www.greensock.com/tag/tutorial/).
 * Use inline base64-encoding for small images and SVGs ()
 * Don't load a whole font for the title or name of the website.
 Use SVG, or a Google Fonts subset
 * Use SVG for logos.
 Think Retina.
-* CSS injection of SVG is best practice for now
+* [CSS injection of SVG](http://www.somerandomdude.com/2012/08/12/svg-css-injection/) is best practice for now
 * Type your CSS, and use inheritance.
 Don't copy-paste
-* Never tolerate a flash of unstyled content
+* Grow a serious distaste for the flash of unstyled content
 * Don't use !important
 * Don't attach event listeners outside of your container.
 Send a message.
 * Don't overuse the pubsub, especially not the pub

-####Client-side
-* No jQuery.
-Ever.
-* Don't use Sizzle, either.
-Native functions are faster.
-* Don't include any frameworks.
-* Use messaging between components, and don't attach events to DOM elements.
-Only components should touch the DOM.
-* Only the most minimal efforts to correct browser idiosyncrasies.
-* Components have to be self-contained.
-* It is allowed to create new subnodes under the π.app and π.plugins namespaces.
-* Absolutely no XHR in the core library, even as a fallback.
-If you need compatibility, use Zepto or similar.
-* Write tests.
-Or don't.
-We don't care.
-* Resist any inclination towards MVC and two-way data binding.
-* No coffeescript, less, sass, or other languages that has to be compiled server-side
-* Use CSS inheritance over explicit setting of every property
-* Use documentFragment when adding more than one node to the DOM
+* Use web workers wherever you can.
+You should have at least one worker per app, so you can offload as much processing as possible to the background thread.
+* For size and position, prefer perfect cubes (or multiples): 8, 64, 216, 512.
+This makes it easier to stack components.